Raymond-JRLin/PageRank/README.md

 Implemented PageRank algorithm used by Google Search with MapReduce to rank websites in search engine results

 ## What's PageRank
-In one word, PageRank is a n algorithm used by Google Search to rank websites in their search engine results.
+In one word, PageRank is an algorithm used by Google Search to rank websites in their search engine results.

 ## How it works
 Other than tranditional websites ranking method, PageRank involes all website to do ranking.
 There are 2 basic theories behind<sup>[1]</sup>: